A Gentle Introduction to the Axiom of Choice: Why use some Choice?

 Fraenkel's method was extended, especially by Andrzej Mostowski, to obtain considerable information about non-implications between various consequences of $\AC$ \cite{Fraenkel-1937,Mostowski-1939}.
 For example, even if one adds to $\ZFA$ an axiom saying that every set can be linearly ordered, one still cannot deduce the axiom of choice.
-Later, Ernst Specker systematized the theory of such \emph{permutation models} (or Fraenkel-Mostowski models or Fraenkel-Mostowski-Specker models) in terms of an arbitrary group of permutations of atoms (to define ``symmetric'') and an arbitrary normal filter of subgroups (to define ``sufficiently'') \cite{Specker-1957}.
+Later, Ernst Specker systematized the theory of such \emph{permutation models} (or Fraenkel--Mostowski models or Fraenkel--Mostowski--Specker models) in terms of an arbitrary group of permutations of atoms (to define ``symmetric'') and an arbitrary normal filter of subgroups (to define ``sufficiently'') \cite{Specker-1957}.
 For more information about permutation models of $\ZFA$, see \cite[Chapter~4]{Jech73}.

 Unfortunately, the method of permutation models depends crucially on the presence of infinitely many atoms.
 It tells us nothing about \textit{pure sets}\footnote{Pure sets are sets that have no atoms among their members, members of members, $\dots$.}, which are completely symmetric, hence survive the shrinking from $V$ to $S$.
 Since, for example, the usual constructions of the real numbers make them pure sets, the question whether \bbb R can be well-ordered has the same answer in $S$ as in $V$.
 Even after the development of permutation models, one could reasonably imagine that $\AC$ is provable from $\ZF$.
 Eliminating that possibility would have to wait 40 years for the third phase.